gilsoncsr/gilsoncsr/README.md

 ## About Me
-I am a **Systems Analyst and Developer**, with experience in analyzing, designing, and implementing efficient and scalable technological solutions.
+I am a **Software Engineer**, with experience in analyzing, designing, and implementing efficient and scalable technological solutions.
 My work focuses on deeply understanding business needs and translating them into robust solutions by applying best practices in software development.
 I work with modern technologies, always seeking to optimize processes and improve the quality of the applications developed.